 The Prayer Intentions Ministry consists of prayer warriors who agree to include the parish's intentions in their daily rosary.
 If a prayer warrior is not yet in the habit of saying a daily rosary, the Divine Mercy Chaplet or other prayer would be appreciated.
 Directions on how to say a rosary can be provided.
-The Prayer Intentions Ministry leader received intentions through the website, and each prayer warrior receives a weekly email with the intentions.
-The ministry also receive intentions through the blue binder near the statue of Our Lady of Guadalupe in the back of the church.
+The ministry receives intentions through the blue binder near the image of Our Lady of Guadalupe in the back of the church.

-The Prayer Intentions Ministry does not meet regularly, so if you have difficulty getting out to come to church, this might be a good ministry for you!
+The Prayer Intentions Ministry does not meet regularly, so if you have difficulty getting out to come to church, this might be a good ministry for you.
 New members are always welcome!
-Please sign up at the Intentions Page of the website.
-Where it says to put your intention, please put your name and email and note that you would like to join this ministry.
-Someone will contact you with details.
+Please start including the St. Pius V intentions in your rosary, and please leave your name and contact information with the office staff.

 St. Pius V Bible Study offers an opportunity to enter more deeply into an understanding of God’s Word through prayer, study, and reflection upon select books and themes of the Bible.
 Participants typically meet every other week in parishioners’ homes for about 90 minutes.
 In the past, various groups have met in the evenings or mornings during the week.